ebsonjoy/learning-diary/react/differences.md

 - Runs **synchronously after rendering** but **before the browser paints** the screen.
 - Mainly used for **DOM measurements or mutations** that need to block the browser from painting.

+NB : Scree Painting Means You tell React something changed → React updates it → You see it → That's painting the screen.
 ---

 ## 2. 🕒 Timing Difference